Alejogb1/job-board/blog-data/durbin-watson-statistic-in-r-explanation.md

 And a little joke before we wrap this up why did the regression model break up with the residuals?
 Because they just couldn't find a constant relationship haha get it

-Alright good luck with your modeling and if you have more questions come back anytime
+good luck with your modeling and if you have more questions come back anytime